 If a violation of human rights is reported, or we learn of it by any other means, the Munich Re unit responsible for compliance will look into the violation.
 An investigation is launched, which follows a procedure defined in an internal set of guidelines.
 Every potential instance of misconduct will be investigated and clarified.
 If we learn of human rights violations in an existing contractual relationship, we will engage in dialogue with the responsible stakeholders and seek to put risk-mitigating measures into practice.

-We explain in the following documents how Munich Re Group abides by its responsibility for human rights: our Corporate Responsibility Report, our combined non-financial statement, our annual UN Global Compact Communication on Progress (CoP), our annual reports on the Principles for Sustainable Insurance (PSI) and the Principles for Responsible Investment (PRI).
-In line with the UK Modern Slavery Act Munich Re and relevant subsidiaries issue an annual statement on the ways in which they combat human trafficking and forced labour.
+The present documents detail how Munich Re abides by its responsibility for human rights: our Sustainability Report, our combined non-financial statement, our annual UN Global Compact Communication on Progress (CoP), our annual reports on the Principles for Sustainable Insurance (PSI) and the Principles for Responsible Investment (PRI).